quiltdata/quilt/docs/api.md

 Out[9]: ['raw', 'tables']
 ```
 ### Editing a package
-* `NODE._set(path, value)` sets a child node. `path` is an array of strings, one for each level of the tree. `value` is the new value.
+* `NODE._set(PATH, VALUE)` sets a child node. `PATH` is an array of strings, one for each level of the tree. `VALUE` is the new value.
 If it's a Pandas dataframe, it will be serialized.
 A string will be interpreted as a path to a file that contains the data to be packaged.

 #### Example
 ```